-This section describes our methods to quantify sentiment qualitatively; more details are given in the appendix.
+This section describes our methods to quantify media-expressed tone on a qualitative level; more details are given in the Appendix A.2.
 We pursue two strategies: a classical lexicon or "bag-of-words" approach and a refined supervised learning method based on a linear scoring function.
-Both methods allows us to construct a firm-level sentiment quantification, which we call "bullishness."
+Both methods allows us to construct a firm-level score of tone, which we call "bullishness."
 The algorithms were programmed in Python and R and the natural language processing was carried out with the Python module "Natural Language Processing Toolkit" of Bird et al. (2009).
-The algorithms are available as quantlets on quantlet.de
+The algorithms are available as quantlets on www.quantlet.de.